A topic from the subject of Analytical Chemistry in Chemistry.

 Quantitative Analysis and Titration in Chemistry

-Quantitative analysis is a branch of chemistry that deals with the determination of the amount of a substance in a sample.
-Titration is a common technique used in quantitative analysis to determine the concentration of a solution by reacting it with a solution of known concentration.
+Quantitative analysis is a branch of chemistry that deals with the determination of the amount or concentration of a substance in a sample.
+Titration is a common laboratory technique used in quantitative analysis to determine the concentration of an unknown solution by reacting it with a solution of known concentration (a standard solution).

-The equivalence point of a titration is the point at which the moles of the analyte (the substance being determined) are equal to the moles of the titrant (the solution of known concentration).
+The equivalence point of a titration is the point at which the moles of the analyte (the substance being analyzed) are stoichiometrically equal to the moles of the titrant (the solution of known concentration).
 At the equivalence point, the reaction between the analyte and the titrant is complete.
+The equivalence point is often indicated by a change in color using an appropriate indicator.

-Quantitative analysis and titration are important techniques in chemistry that are used in a wide variety of applications, such as:
+Quantitative analysis and titration are important techniques in chemistry with a wide variety of applications, such as:

 Quantitative Analysis and Titration